danielaparker/jsoncons/doc/ref/serializing_context.md

-### jsoncons::parsing_context
+### jsoncons::serializing_context

 ```c++
 class serializing_context;
 ```

-Provides contextual information for the element being parsed.
+Provides contextual information for serializing and deserializing.
 This information may be used for error reporting.

 #### Header